 More neglect was followed by another bout of repairs in 1745, during which the original stone tower over the apse was replaced with the pepper-pot you see today.
 By 1843 a schism in the Church of Scotland had placed the old and dilapidated St Athernase Church at a competitive disadvantage compared with the attractive new Free Kirk built in Leuchars.
 The response was to modernise St Athernase, but at the lowest possible cost.

 For £200 the original nave was demolished, and the larger box-like replacement you see today erected instead.
 This was slightly offset to the north of the original nave, and the chancel and apse were closed off from view.
 Thankfully, though no longer part of the main church, work was done within the budget to conserve the chancel and apse rather than demolish them.

 The re-integration of the chancel and nave was carried out in 1914 by Reginald Farlie, who also removed the chancel window inserted in the 1600s and restored the external arcading.

 Today's St Athernase Church remains an active Parish Church rather than an ancient monument.
-It is nonetheless open to visitors daily from March to October from 9.30am to 6.00pm.
+It is nonetheless open to visitors daily from March to October.
 Entry is free, but when visiting remember that the church has to pay for its own maintenance and upkeep: so ensure you stop off at the donations box and help ensure this remarkable piece of architecture is still standing in another 830 years.